defano/wyldcard/README.md

 `hide`     | Makes a part invisible on the card, for example `hide button id 0` (has the same effect of setting the `visible` property of the part to false, i.e., `set the visible of button id 0 to false`)
 `show`     | Makes a part visible on the card, for example `show button "My Button"`.
-`delete`   | Deletes a specified part, for example `delete card button id 0`, `delete bkgnd field "Report"`
+`delete`   | Deletes a specified part, for example `delete card button id 0`, `delete bkgnd field "Report"` `enable`   | Enables a part on the card; sets the part's `enabled` property to true.
+`disable`  | Disables a part on the card causing it to be drawn in a "greyed-out" state; sets the part's `enabled` property to false.

 ## Functions